microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

 ### Agentic Code Authorship

-When using agentic AI tools to generate code, such as the GitHub Coding Agent feature where a GitHub issue (such as a story or task) can be assigned to a software engineering bot that analyzes the request, creates a branch, writes commits, and opens a pull request, authorship is typically attributed using tool-specific mechanisms that follow conventions similar to pair programming.
+When using agentic AI tools to generate code, such as the GitHub Coding Agent feature where a GitHub issue (such as a story or task) can be assigned to a software engineering bot that creates a branch, writes commits, and opens a pull request, authorship is typically attributed using tool-specific mechanisms that follow conventions similar to pair programming.
 For example, the GitHub Coding Agent creates its commits using the agent as an author with the supervising person acknowledged using the `Co-authored-by` trailer in the commit message.
 This allows AI-generated code to be attributed to the agent while still giving credit (and accountability) to the person who supervised or initiated the task.

 ### IDE Assistant Attribution

-When using an AI coding assistant inside an IDE, such as the GitHub Copilot extension in Visual Studio Code, consider providing attribution in cases when the commit consists of primarily AI-generated code.
+When using an AI coding assistant inside an IDE, such as the GitHub Copilot extension in Visual Studio Code, consider adopting a team convention to provide attribution in cases when the commit consists of primarily AI-generated code.
 This might occur when:

 * More than 50% of the lines in the commit were generated by AI
 * The AI provided the core logic or algorithmic approach